ryandixon555/bingo/README.md

 ## fun-food-friends
-A game of bingo made using ReactJS
+A game of bingo made using ReactJS.
+Connects to a firebase backend.

 ## To Run:
 * npm i